 Why I liked The Hazel Wood by Melissa Albert

-As a sequential story, I found it gripping and simple plot.
-At the end, there has been many a mystery solved and character’s have grown but it is not a complex plot.
-The Hazel Wood more than makes up for the lack of complexity in world building.
+As a sequential story, I found it a gripping and simple plot.
+In the end, there has been many a mystery solved and characters have grown but it is not a complex plot.
+The Hazel Wood more than makes up for the lack of complexity in world-building.
 I am not sure that is the correct term in this case, given that there is not a world so much as a world of stories, but it is the best approximation I have.
 The fairy tales literally take on a life of their own which is memorable as it is haunting.
-The Hazel Wood took me to places that I did not expect, and had me on the edge of my seat the whole time.
+The Hazel Wood took me to places that I did not expect and had me on the edge of my seat the whole time.

 This and all my posts may contain affiliate links!
 Please see full disclosure – Here – Kate <3